‘We kill them all’: Russian soldiers in Ukraine call home

-KYIV, Ukraine (AP) — How do people raised with a sense of right and wrong end up involved in terrible acts of violence against others?
+KYIV, Ukraine — How do people raised with a sense of right and wrong end up involved in terrible acts of violence against others?

 That’s the human mystery at the heart of 2,000 intercepted phone calls from Russian soldiers in Ukraine.
 These calls obtained by The Associated Press offer an intimate new perspective on Russian President Vladimir Putin’s year-old war, seen through the eyes of Russian soldiers themselves.